 BMW Nine T is their best effort at replicating a classic cafe racer motorcycle.
 It ticks all the boxes in what you’d expect to find from one of these bikes.
 It has the retro style, the super fast engine (you won’t struggle to hit the ton with this machine, it maxes out at a huge 135mph!) and the aggressive feel that the classic bikes encompassed.
 Plus, it brings out the best modern technology too such as incredible safety features and even heated grips on the handles.

 Some serious bikers aren’t too sure about these off the shelf cafe racer motorcycles.
 In some ways, the very concept of an ‘off the shelf’ cafe racer doesn’t make sense as they were never meant to be specifically designed bikes.
-The whole culture came from customising other bikes that you bought and turning them into racing machines.
+The whole culture came from customising other bikes that you bought and turning them into these things.

 Having said that, there’s no denying that these two models do their very best to represent classic cafe racer culture.
 Everything about the design and look of the bike is tailor-made to suit the style of the 50’s and 60’s.
-The only difference is that there are modern features that often make these bikes much safer and definitely more reliable!
+The only difference is that there are modern features that often make these bikes much safer.

 Final Thoughts & The Future Of Cafe Racers

 Cafe racer motorcycles were born out of a rich rock n roll culture in England during the 50’s and 60’s.
 Back then, these bikes were more of a symbol of the lifestyle than anything else.
-Now, they’ve become popular again thanks to their retro looks and what they represent in the history of motorcycles.
+Now, they’ve become popular again thanks to the retro boom and what they represent in the history of motorcycles.

 What does the future hold for cafe racers?
 It seems like they’ll stay popular for as long as retro things are still desirable.
 Also, we should see more and more off the shelf models as companies try and cash in on this trend while it lasts.
 No matter what, one thing will always remain, the cafe racer motorcycle is iconic and will live on in memory forever.